 Hand + Foot

-I appreciated Dan’s passion in the quality of food sold at Hand + Foot.
-He believes in sourcing the best ingredients, whether they be local or far-flung.
-The menu is a reflection of the high quality ingredients.
+I appreciated passion in the quality of food sold at Hand + Foot.
+They believe in sourcing the best ingredients, whether they be local or far-flung.
+The menu is a reflection of the high-quality ingredients.
 Hand + Foot has a seasonal menu that is subject to change.
-We started off with %*@! me pretzel, the artichoke and tostones.
-The %*@! me pretzel has local sharp cheddar melted over it and is the perfect comfort meal.
+We started off with the pretzel, the artichoke, and tostones.
+The pretzel has local sharp cheddar melted over it and is the perfect comfort meal.
 I felt that the artichoke was almost too beautiful to eat.
-And while the tostones has a beige appearance, the flavor packed a punch!
-The tostones with their chili-garlic aioli was my favorite thing I ate at Hand + Foot.
-After finishing our appetizers, I was on to the main attraction.
-I choose the poke with seared ahi tuna and watermelon radish.
+The tostones with their chili-garlic aioli were my favorite thing I ate at Hand + Foot.
+The flavor-packed a punch!
+For my main dish, I choose the poke with seared ahi tuna and watermelon radish.
 It was a refreshing entrée after our dense appetizers.

 The Cellar is the perfect place for those looking for upscale food without an uptight atmosphere.
-I was surprised by how causal the atmosphere felt for a place with such a comprehensive menu.
+I was surprised by how casual the atmosphere felt for a place with such a comprehensive menu.
 With 40 varieties of wine by the glass and over 100 by the bottle, The Cellar is a good spot to stop for tapas and drinks.
 However, I focused my attention on the food rather than the drinks.
-Everything was so good that we had no issues clearing our cheese board and calamari appetizer.
+Everything was so good that we had no issues clearing our cheese board and the calamari appetizer.
 In addition to our standard cheese, we even tried some vegan cheese.
 I went for the Day Boat Sea Scallops for my entrée.
-The scallops came with corn bread and creamed corn which was a unique, home style take on scallops.
+The scallops came with cornbread and creamed corn which was a unique, home-style take on scallops.
 This is one of the best restaurants in Corning.

 Dippity Do Dahs

-After hearing that Dippity Do Dahs sells hand crafted ice-cream, I was sold.
+After hearing that Dippity Do Dahs sells handcrafted ice cream, I was sold.
 We all but ran down Market Street after dinner to make it to Dippity Do Dahs before it closed for the evening.
-There are so many flavors that narrowing down your selection in no easy feat.
+There are so many flavors that narrowing down your selection is no easy feat.
 Everything looked so good!
 Aside from the signature flavors, Dippity Do Dahs has specialty flavors that are inspired by the seasons.
 I had a tough time deciding between a classic or a Fall flavor.
 Finally, I settled on the Chocolate Explosion.

 Come Join My Journey was hosted by Corning and the Southern Finger Lakes, however, my opinions are as always my own.